jorgedlt/gh-meter/README.md

 Rate developers like Rotten Tomatoes rates movies!
 DevMeter analyzes GitHub profiles and provides a comprehensive hireability score based on activity, code quality, collaboration, consistency, expertise, and impact.

+## ⚠️ Important Ethical Notice

+**This tool is for educational and entertainment purposes only.**

+- **Not a hiring decision tool**: DevMeter ratings should never be used as the sole or primary factor in hiring, promotion, or any professional decisions.
+- **Biased and incomplete**: The rating algorithm is subjective and doesn't capture many important developer qualities like communication skills, problem-solving ability, or cultural fit.
+- **Public data only**: Only analyzes publicly available GitHub profile information.
+- **No discrimination**: Do not use this tool to discriminate against developers based on their GitHub activity patterns, which may be influenced by personal circumstances, work environment, or other factors beyond their control.

+**Use responsibly**: Consider the human behind the GitHub profile.
+Real developer assessment requires personal interaction and context.

 ## 🌟 Features

 - **Comprehensive Analysis**: Evaluates GitHub profiles across 6 key dimensions